IanFinlayson/exploring-cs/chapter10.md

 height = readPositive("Height: ")
 ```

-We pass in the prompts, because that was the one thing that\'s really
+We pass in the prompts, because that was the one thing that's really
 different.
 Of course we have to create the `readPositive` function for
 this to work.
 So we will see how to make functions next.